CSCfi/csc-user-guide/docs/computing/running/greasy.md

 * Only simple dependencies can be handled
 * No error recovery strategies
 * Creates job steps
+* Integrates with Slurm, but subtasks must use identical resources

 !!!
 Note
     You should not use GREASY to run MPI parallel tasks.
 GREASY is not able to manage MPI jobs effectively.